DNS Security for Beginners – Why Cyber Criminals Want to Take Over Your Internet Traffic

 - By exploiting security vulnerabilities present on the servers that run the DNS services.

+Two notorious cyber attacks that target the Domain Name System are DNS cache poisoning (also called DNS spoofing) and DNS hijacking.
 In both cases, the consequences for victims are bound to high-impact.

 DNS Cache Poisoning / DNS Spoofing